aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ## 🗑 How to Destroy

-You can destroy all stacks included in carbon data lake Quick Start with `cdk destroy --all`.
+You can destroy all stacks included in carbon data lake guidance with sample code with `cdk destroy --all`.
 You can destroy individual stacks with `cdk destroy --StackName`.
 By default using CDK Destroy will destroy EVERYTHING.
 Use this with caution!
 We strongly recommend that you modify this functionality by applying no delete defaults within your CDK constructs.
 Some stacks and constructs that we recommend revising include:

 - DynamoDB Tables
 - S3 Buckets